 4.7 Recorded Easements.
 The Property, and all portions thereof, shall be subject to all easements shown on any recorded Plat affecting the Property, or any portion thereof, and to any other easements of record or of use, including, without limitation, any storm drainage easements, street light easements, sanitary sewer easements, or any other utility easement shown on the Plat.

-4.8 Easements Reserved to Declarant.
-Non-exclusive easements are hereby reserved to Declarant, it successors and assigns, over and upon the Common Areas or Limited Common Areas: (1) for a six (6) year period from the date of the closing by Declarant of the first sale of a Unit to a bona fide purchaser, for access to and for the purpose of completing improvements for which provision is made in this Declaration, provided that such right of access shall be to the extent, but only to the extent, that access thereto is not otherwise reasonably available, (2) for the period of any warranties for purposes of making repairs required pursuant to such warranties, and (3) for the initial marketing period, but for not longer than six (6) years from the time of the closing of the first sale of Unit to a bona fide purchaser, to maintain and utilize one or more Units and/or a portion or portions of the Common Areas and appurtenances thereto, for sales and management offices and for storage and maintenance, and model Units, parking areas for marketing purposes, and advertising signs.
+4.8 Easements Reserved to Original Declarant.
+More than six years has elapsed since the closing of the first sale of a Unit to a bona fide purchaser, and no original warranties remain in-force.
+As such, no non-exclusive easements remain in reserve for the original Declarant.

 4.9 Easements Deemed Created.
-All conveyances of Condominiums hereafter made, whether by the Declarant or otherwise, shall be construed to grant and reserve the easements set forth in this Article 4 even though no specific reference to such easements appear in any such conveyance.
+All conveyances of Condominiums hereafter made shall be construed to grant and reserve the easements set forth in this Article 4 even though no specific reference to such easements appear in any such conveyance.

 ARTICLE 5.
 DESCRIPTION OF A CONDOMINIUM.